xiaoxianyu-office/mm/Mobs/Levels.md

 World Scaling
 -------------

-Mob levels (for random-spawned mobs) can automatically be set by the plugin for by specifying world scaling settings in the config.yml located in */MythicMobs*/.
+Mob levels (for random-spawned mobs) can automatically be set by the plugin by specifying world scaling settings in the config.yml located in */MythicMobs*/.
 Setting it up is simple.
-By the default the section for scaling in your config.yml should look something like this:
+By default the section for scaling in your config.yml should look something like this:

       Scaling:
         Default:
           Enabled: false
-          PerBlocksFromSpawn: 250
+          PerBlocksFromSpawn: 500
         world2:
           Enabled: false
           PerBlocksFromSpawn: 250
         world2_nether:
           Enabled: false
-          PerBlocksFromSpawn: 100
+          PerBlocksFromSpawn: 150

-First off, when configuring world scaling for your world, you must define the name of your world.
-In most cases and if you didn't apply a custom name to the folder of your world, that will just the *world*.
-For the sake of example, let's say your world is called *MyAwesomeServer*.
-As next step, you must set **Enabled: true**.

-Now for the important part; setting **PerBlocksFromSpawn: \[blocks\]**.
-Based on this value, MythicMobs will make the mobs spawn on different values.
-In the example below it is set to **PerBlocksFromSpawn: 250**, which will make the mobs spawn:
+The above examples shows different worlds with different levels of scaling.
+Using "world2" as an example, the levels for randomspawnmed mobs would look something like this:

--   **At level 0 in the white area** (0-249 blocks from spawn)
+-   Lvel 0 in the white area (0-249 blocks from spawn).
--   **At level 1 in the skin area** (250-499 blocks distance)
+-   Level 1 in the tan area (250-499 blocks distance).
--   **At level 2 in the yellow area** (500-749 blocks distance)
+-   Level 2 in the yellow area (500-749 blocks distance).
--   **At level 3 in the orange area** (750-999 blocks distance)
+-   Level 3 in the orange area (750-999 blocks distance).
--   **At level 4 in the red area** (1000-1249 blocks distance)
+-   Level 4 in the red area (1000-1249 blocks distance).
--   **At level 5 ...** (1250-1499 blocks distance)
+-   Etc.

 ![](http://fs5.directupload.net/images/160317/ebnd74rs.jpg)

 These options will automatically be applied to all mobs that are summoned into the game using MythicMobs' [Random Spawning](/[[databases/spawners/randomspawners).
 You can use the **UseWorldScaling: \[true/false\]** option on your randomspawn configurations to control whether mobs are supposed to be affected by world scaling.

 Note that world scaling options will never affect mobs in *VanillaMobs.yml* located in */MythicMobs/Mobs*.
 Vanilla overrides cannot be affected by world scaling at all.
 It will only work on custom mobs created in their own configuration files.